-Last fall, 646 scholars from 40 nations signed a statement condemning the internment of Uyghurs and other Turkic Muslim minorities in Xinjiang region, stressing that mass internment of citizens on the basis of ethno-cultural and religious identity is unprecedented in the twenty-first century and should not be accepted by the international community.
-All of us here today for this international conference on the world's response to the Uyghur crisis no doubt agree.
+Last fall, 646 international scholars from 40 nations signed a statement condemning the internment of Uyghurs and other Turkic Muslim minorities in the Xinjiang region of China, stressing that mass internment of citizens on the basis of ethno-cultural and religious identity is unprecedented in the twenty-first century and should not be accepted by the international community.
+All of us here today no doubt agree.